TheRohans/cannon.js/README.md

 ## Lightweight 3D Physics for the Web and Beyond

-Dapao is a Typescript port of the excellent [cannon.js](https://github.com/schteppe/cannon.js) library.
+Dapao is just a Typescript port of the [cannon.js](https://github.com/schteppe/cannon.js) library with some added tests.

 ## Project Goals